nds-org/developer-tutorial/cowsay/README.md

 # Example 1: Cowsay

 Let's use a very simple example to start: **cowsay-php**.

-In this example, you will be introduced to the basics of Docker
+In this example you will be introduced to the basics of Docker, including building and pushing images to be reused by others, as well as the NDS Labs service specification which tells NDS Labs how to run the image.

-## New to Docker?
+## Docker Basics
 Start learning Docker with the [official Getting Started guide](https://docs.docker.com/linux/)!

 ## Docker Image